soynet-support/SoyNet_model_market_v5/README.md

    │  ├─licenses        : license file
    │  ├─logs            : SoyNet log files
-   │  └─weights         : Weight files for SoyNet models (*.weights) ├─output             : output direction when build sample code on c++ └─layer_dict_V5.1.0  : dictionary file for soynet layer
+   │  └─weights         : Weight files for SoyNet models (*.weights) └─layer_dict_V5.1.0  : dictionary file for soynet layer
 ```
  - `engines` : it's made at the first time execution or when you modify the configs file.